soulgalore/crawler/README.md

 ## How to crawl

-A simple crawl have the following options, and will output the url:s crawled to system out:
+A simple crawl have the following options, and will output the url:s crawled to system out.
+Note, only urls that returns 200 will be outputted by default:
 <pre>
 usage: CrawlToSystemOut [-l <LEVEL>] [-p <PATH>] -u <URL>
  -l,--level <LEVEL>       how deep the crawl should be done, default is 2